What parents need to know

 That said, the relationship between Kat and her father is genuinely sweet.
 Cathy Moriarty as Carrigan is enjoyably Cruella de Vil-ish, and sidekick Dibs (Monty Python's Eric Idle) has funny moments.
 Cameos by Don Novello as the exorcist, Father Guido Sarducci, and Dan Aykroyd as Ghostbusters' Dr. Ray Stantz are good in-jokes.
 The Victorian Gothic set -- with a nifty revolving panel and roller coaster ride to the basement -- is indeed cool.

 Families can talk about...

-Families can talk about fantasies and ghosts.
+Families can talk about fantasies and ghost stories like Casper.
 What is appealing about ghost stories?
 Why do you think Casper is friendly while his uncles are looking to cause trouble?